Walong landscape Walong War Memorial

 Helmet Top

-A hill position above the Namti Plains, so named because of the helmets found on its slopes after the 1962 battle.
+A hill position above the Namti Plains, so named because of the helmets of the Indian soldiers found on its slopes after the 1962 battle.
 Accessible by road from the War Memorial.
-Two small temples have been built here.
-The view encompasses the entire battlefield and the Lohit valley — context that no photograph can replace.
+A War Memorial honouring Lt Bikram Singh has been constructed here.
+The view encompasses the entire battlefield and the Lohit valley — a context that no photograph can over replace.

 Hot spring along the Lohit River near Walong